yc3136/unriddle/README.md

 5. Paste it in the extension settings

 **Note**: The shared API key included with the extension has limited quota and may run out.
 Using your own key ensures uninterrupted service.

+**Tip:** If you clear your API key from the settings, the extension will instantly switch to using the shared key (if available) or show a warning if no key is set.
+This now works immediately everywhere, without needing to refresh the page or extension.

 **For Repository Forks**: If you forked this repository, you'll need to set up your own API key in the `.env` file as the original shared key is not included in the repository for security reasons.